“And as ye would that men should do to you, do ye also to them likewise.” – Jesus

-Many countless lives have been destroyed or hurt because of racism throughout history of mankind.
-Satan and his host of demons used racism to fuel the Nazi Germans to commit gross atrocities against those who weren’t “Ayrans.”
-I have even seen racism, whether underhanded or blatant, come from some professing Christians which is disheartening.
+Many countless lives have been destroyed or hurt because of racism throughout the history of mankind.
+Satan and his host of demons used racism to fuel the Nazi Germans to commit gross atrocities against those who weren’t “Aryans.”
+I have even seen racism, whether underhanded or blatant, even come from some professing Christians which is disheartening.
 Any hatred or contempt for any group of people because of the person’s skin color is not of God.
 To do so is in violation of the 2nd greatest commandment of them which is to love our neighbors.

 In fact, the whole of the law can be summed up by loving others:

 While the natural man may see skin color, God looks at people differently.
 He sees the heart.
 The Bible reads in 1 Sam.
 16:7 “But the LORD said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the LORD seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.”